matn7/CS-Notes/src/main/java/basic_java/java8/MULTITHREADING.md

 ### Interrupt

-- Task that can be stopped should stop execution when interrupted flag is set or InterruptedException arises
+- Task that can be stopped should stop execution when interrupted flag is set or InterruptedException is thrown

 ### Process